iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 >Functional programming is a programming paradigm — a style of building the structure and elements of computer programs — that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.

 ***Wait, you said simplified and beginner friendly?***
+Yes, I'm getting at it.
 In simple terms, you can say that
 >It is programming paradigm which suggests writing program entirely out of function.
 Pure functions to be specific.

 ### What's a Pure function?
 Functions are basically a block of code that takes some input and give some output.
-The important thing to note here is that ***the output of function will depend on the input served entirely*** i.e.,
+The important thing to note here is that ***the output of function will depend on the parameters passed as input entirely*** i.e.,
 >It returns the same result if given the same arguments

 A Pure function is a function which uses only those parameter which are passed on to it and calculate result.